Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 keep the linker happy was hard work!
 You can see why people came up with tools like `make` to help them build everything.

-Luckily in Rust, we can do one better...
+Luckily in Rust, there's a better way...

 [from-raw-parts]: https://doc.rust-lang.org/nightly/std/slice/fn.from_raw_parts.html